bootgly/bootgly_docs/src/pages/CLI/Terminal/Output/overview.en-US.md

 # Output Class

-The `Output` class is responsible for handling data output to the terminal.
-Through it, we can write colored and formatted texts, position the cursor on a certain line and column, expand or contract lines in the terminal, among other functionalities.
+The `Output` class is responsible for handling data output to the Terminal.
+Through it, we can write colored and formatted texts, position the cursor on a certain line and column, expand or contract lines in the Terminal, among other functionalities.

 ## Instance